mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 The `components` prop uses Pascal case (`ColumnMenuFilterItem`), while `componentsProps` uses camel case (`columnMenuFilterItem`).
 :::

-**initialItems**: Visibility of default items is controlled using respective feature hooks, for cutom items though, use `initialItems` to show the items added by passing to `components`.
+**customItems**: Visibility of default items is controlled using respective feature hooks, for custom items though, use `customItems` to show the items added by passing to `components`.
 All the new items will be placed in the end (default `displayOrder: 100`), unless customized by `displayOrder`.

 ```tsx
 function CustomColumnMenu(props: GridColumnMenuProps) {